Research

 2021 - Present

-This is a highly collaborative project, and I am honored to be working with soil microbiologists from Colorado State University, analytical chemists at the High Magnetic Field Laboratory, and ecologists at the U.S. Forest Service.
+These projects are highly collaborative project, and I am honored to be working with soil microbiologists from Colorado State University, analytical chemists at the High Magnetic Field Laboratory, and ecologists at the U.S. Forest Service.

 Chemical Analyses: